 This fried eggplant with honey recipe is a popular tapa throughout Andalusia.
 Known locally as berenjenas fritas con miel, it's a sweet and savory dish that you must try at least once!
 Luckily, it's easy enough to prepare at home.
-You can use molasses (miel de caña) or bee's honey if you prefer.

-This tapa is especially popular in Seville and Malaga and is one of the best vegetarian tapas I've tried.
-Luckily, it isn't difficult to make at home.
+I miss the tapas culture in Seville every day, and one of my reasons is berenjenas con miel: crispy fried eggplant with honey.
+This tapa is especially popular in Seville and Malaga, and is one of the best vegetarian tapas I've tried.
+Fortunately, it isn't difficult to make!

 - Milk: This is optional.
 It's a way to remove the bitterness found in many eggplants.
 I prefer it to salting the eggplant (but you can do that too!).
 Or, if your eggplant is not bitter (some varieties aren't) skip this step altogether!

 - Olive Oil: As with all Spanish fried foods, olive oil (preferably virgin or extra virgin) is the oil of choice.
-Read why here.
-If you must substitute, any neutral frying oil will do.

-Steps 1-2: Start by cutting the eggplant into matchsticks (some prefer rounds -- either way works well).
-Then cover with the milk and a healthy pinch of salt.
+- Cover the eggplant with milk and a healthy pinch of salt.
 Soak the eggplant for at least 30 minutes (preferably one hour) to draw out the bitterness.
 Then discard the milk and pat the eggplant slices dry with paper towels.

-Steps 3-4: Season a bowl of flour with salt and pepper and lightly flour the eggplant.
-Heat about one inch of olive oil in a heavy pan and when hot (but not smoking) add the eggplant in batches.
-Fry on both sides (if not fully submerged in the oil) until browned.
+- Heat about one inch of olive oil in a heavy pan, and when hot (but not smoking), add the eggplant in batches.

-Recipe Tips & FAQs
+Recipe FAQs

 Soaking eggplant in milk is a great way to remove the eggplant's bitterness.
 Simply cover in milk for at least 30 minutes, and then drain and pat dry.
-The eggplant will have released most of its bitterness and will also have absorbed some of the milk -- making it extra creamy in your recipe.
+The eggplant will have released most of its bitterness and will also have absorbed some of the milk, making it extra creamy in your recipe.

 You can peel eggplant before frying if you wish, but I prefer to keep the skin on.
 It gives the final dish more texture and is more nutritious.